 One of Denver’s most inventive and established dance companies, Cleo Parker Robinson Dance (CPRD) blends dance, live music, the spoken word and customs from around the world into a holiday tradition that has become a Colorado favorite.
-Now in its 26th season, “Granny Dances to a Holiday Drum” will be presented from Dec.
-2 – 17 on Friday, Saturday and Sundays, with shows at 2:00 and 7:30 p.m. depending on the day.
+Now in its 29th season, this year's production of “Granny Dances to a Holiday Drum” will be an online, streaming event.
+After purchasing your ticket, a link to the show will be sent to you.
+The performance may be watched an unlimited number of times between Dec.
+5, 2020, and Jan.
+2, 2021.

 “Granny Dances to a Holiday Drum” is a multicultural celebration for people of all backgrounds that kindles the wonderment and magic shared across the winter holiday season.
 Each year, Granny highlights new stories from her rich life for her grandchildren, TiSean and Nakia, setting the stage for an artistically fresh production every time.
 Ensemble founder Cleo Parker Robinson performs each year as Shakti, Granny's guardian angel.